 - Is a third degree black belt in AIki Jujutsu

 - Black belt in Kemvo karate and Gojuryu

 - Practices Kali

-- Has been training with Alliance BJJ for the last four years and is a blue belt
+- Has been training with Alliance BJJ for the last four years

 - Going into the navy after he graduates highschool this May.